 - Bloomingdale's Ultimate Premier Insider from American Express.
 As a rule, we generally avoid retail store credit cards.
 They rarely offer great value, and their interest rates tend to balloon beyond the point of practicality.
 However, a partnership between Bloomingdale's and American Express means that your frequent shopping trips can help you keep your next gift a secret.
 Spend $2,500 a year at Bloomie's, and you'll get free gift wrapping and local delivery, plus help from a personal shopper who can help you pick out a great V-Day surprise.

 Each of these cards offers something even better for your relationship than a low interest rate and a money-saving signup offer.
 All three cards provide access to personal concierge services that can help you plan exciting gifts, meals and experiences for your special someone.
-Concierges don't always work directly for your credit card issuer: Visa Signature and Discover Card outsource their concierge requests to outside companies.
+Concierges don't always work directly for your credit card issuer: Visa Signature Card outsource their concierge requests to outside companies.
 However, their partnerships with ticket agencies, florists, tour operators and restaurants can elevate your date to epic levels.